addtobasic/third-portfolio/README.md

 ```
 # Hosting

-This page is hosted by GitHub Pages.
+This page is hosted by firebase.